 High Plains Trail Connector Project

 Construction began on April 25, 2022.
-Construction for this first phase is scheduled to be completed in Fall 2022 and the next phase of construction will start once Kings Point within the City of Aurora begins development.
+Construction for this first phase is scheduled to be completed by Spring 2023 and the next phase of construction will start once Kings Point within the City of Aurora begins development.

 Ultimately, travelers can expect very minimal daytime and nighttime traffic impacts as the project progresses.
 Minor impacts to bicycle and pedestrian access will be required.
 Access to transit stops will be maintained throughout construction.